andreas-thor/CRExplorer/website/docs/manual/options.md

 ### Remove by Number of Cited References

-All CRs with a number of reference counts (column **N_CR**) within the specified range are deleted.
+All CRs with a number of CR counts (column **N_CR**) within the specified range are deleted.
 This kind of restriction is helpful in identifying publications from early RPYs with a substantial impact (and to suppress the noise of less cited publications).
 Furthermore, in RPYs with many sparsely cited publications the publications with substantial impact can be easier identified then.

 ### Remove by Percent in Year